 Who Decides Whether a Job is Reposted?

-On the other hand, the manager usually needs to hire someone quickly.
-The work isn’t going to stop or even slow down because a position is vacant.
-This compels the manager to keep the hiring process moving.
+On the other hand, the manager usually needs to hire someone relatively quickly.
+A company's work isn’t going to stop or even slow down just because a position is vacant.
+This compels the manager to keep the hiring process moving along.

 None of the Interviewed Candidates Are Suitable

-The hiring manager does not decide to repost in isolation.
-The human resources department is there to support the hiring manager.
-In addition to actually doing the legwork to repost a job, human resources staff give the hiring manager advice on whether to revise the wording of the posting, how long to keep the posting open and whether to advertise the job in ways outside the organization’s standard methods.
-The hiring manager rarely confronts this decision, but human resources staff frequently help managers make the appropriate call.
+The hiring manager doesn't decide to repost in a vacuum.
+The human resources department plays a part.
+In addition to actually doing the legwork to repost a job, human resources staff will typically give the hiring manager advice on whether to revise the wording of the posting, how long to keep the posting open, and whether to advertise the job in ways outside the organization’s standard methods.